Facebook Skip to main content

 Foster Evening MBA candidates recognize the MBA as an investment in themselves, their careers, and their futures.

-With a total program cost of $92,003, the Evening MBA program will be approximately $30,668 per year (if a student completes the program in three years).
+With a total program cost of $95,013, students who entered the Evening MBA program in 2023 will pay approximately $31,671 per year (if completing the program in three years).
+Tuition for 2024 will be announced in summer 2024.

 Students who invest in the Foster Evening MBA program cover the cost through a combination of personal savings/funds, educational loans, scholarships, and other funding sources.
 Slightly over half of our students receive some amount of tuition reimbursement from their employers, and over 40% are using some amount of loan funding.
 One of the advantages of a part-time MBA is that students continue to earn an income throughout the program.

-The Student loans program chart provides information on the types of loans available along with interest rates, loan fees, terms and repayment.
-Scroll down to see the Graduate and Professional Students section.
+In the Graduate and Professional Students section of this Student loans program chart, you’ll find information on the types of loans available along with interest rates, loan fees, and terms and repayment.

 Most University of Washington MBA students qualify to borrow $20,500 per year through the Federal Stafford Direct Loan Program.
-To apply, you must be a permanent U.S. resident, must not be in default on a prior federal student loan, and must have registered for the draft if required by law to do so.
-Otherwise, this program is not based on need, income, or credit.
-Depending on credit worthiness, students may also qualify to borrow up to the full amount of the program fee through the private MBA Tuition Loan Program.
-Foreign residents may apply for this loan with a U.S. citizen co-signer.
+You must not be in default on a prior federal student loan, and must have registered for the draft if required by law to do so.
+Otherwise, this loan program is not based on need, income, or credit.

 Office of Student Financial Aid